 - Epics are helpful for tracking multi-project and multiple teams without hampering or affecting the work of any.
 It simplifies the mechanism of handling the project by distributing the task evenly and as per the priorities.

 - Epics are extremely helpful while tracking large ideas in backlog refinement.
 It eliminates or helps to reduce the unnecessary multiple items from the product backlog.

 - The agile epics is a great help to reduce ambiguity in ideas and to memorize or pinpoint an ambiguous idea with a product backlog item until the outcome of the product is identified by the agile team members.

 - Epics help to conceptualize and establish a hierarchy for achieving the desired outcome initiating from the core idea of the project.

 - It helps to limit the story size within the sprint management quarters to avoid any obstacle or hindrance.

-Common Mistakes/Drawbacks made during Epic Management
+Common Mistakes/Drawbacks made During Epic Management

-- The epic teams tend to overcomplicate the epics as they visualize the epic as large number of stories which is purely their misconception.
+- The epic teams tend to overcomplicate the epics as they visualize the epic as a large number of stories which is purely their misconception.